-The act of buying the final share which takes ownership to the full 100% is called final staircasing.
+The act of buying the final share which takes ownership to the full 100% outright ownership is called final staircasing.
 It is usually possible to staircase up to 100% ownership [though you will need to check your lease to see if your is one of the relatively small number of shared ownership properties, where 100% ownership is not permitted].

-When you take the final step of buying the last shares and increase your ownership to 100% ,the Housing Association stops having any financial interest in your property and you and you no longer have to pay them rent.
+When you take the final step of buying the last shares and increase your ownership to 100% ,the Housing Association stops having any financial interest in your property and you no longer have to pay them rent.
 You are now the sole owner of your property, subject to your mortgage arrangements.